 Oops.
 Pope Urban VI wasn’t so nifty as they had hoped.
 The quandary?

-Unfortunately, thirteen cardinals were wicked and complicated matters by stealthily holing a new election five months later in a distant Italian city, and, having put forth their new choice as if he were the ‘real pope’, they then began one of the greatest dilemmas and confusion in the Roman Catholic Church until the Great Apostasy we undergo nowadays.
+Unfortunately, thirteen cardinals were wicked and complicated matters by stealthily holding a new election 5 months later in a distant Italian city, and, having put forth their new choice as if he were the ‘real pope’, they then began one of the greatest dilemmas and confusion in the Roman Catholic Church until the Great Apostasy we undergo nowadays.
 Christendom everywhere was literally riven in half.

 Now be honest, my beloved reader.

 If you call yourself Catholic and are of a very conservative or traditional nature, then, assuming you never knew about this ‘Schism of the West’ till now… or, perhaps, very little about it until reading Inter Regnum… would you have thought this possible or probable?
 The truthful answer is, “No, I would not.”
 The event is that shocking.

 That God would let this happen.
 That Catholics would behave this way.